electric-sql/electric/docs/api/ddlx.md

 If you then ran `ELECTRIC GRANT READ ON issues TO (projects, 'member')` the access would again widen to all columns of `issues`.

-The `CHECK` expression uses the same logic as the column specification, the last write for a specific permission, table and role tuple wins.
+The `WHERE` expression uses the same logic as the column specification, the last write for a specific permission, table and role tuple wins.

 ### `REVOKE`